OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 • Mild pain or discomfort in the upper right side of the abdomen

-If cirrhosis progresses further, some of the symptoms and complications include:
+If the liver cirrhosis progresses further, some of the symptoms can include:

 • Small spider-like veins underneath the skin